Last updated on 2026-02-09

 - Nutrition Manager: Oversees nutrition programs and ensures compliance with health regulations.

-- Food Service Supervisor: Manages food service operations in various settings, ensuring quality and safety.
+- Food Service Supervisor: Manages food service operations and staff in various settings.

 - Dietetic Technician/Assistant: Supports dietitians in providing nutritional care and education.

-- Food and Nutrition Manager: Directs food service operations and manages staff in various institutions.
+- Food and Nutrition Manager: Oversees food service operations and nutrition programs.

-- Director of Food Services: Responsible for the overall management of food service programs.
+- Director of Food Services: Leads food service departments and develops nutrition programs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.